Text as research data

 Case 1: Language technology and text processing

-Researchers working in language technology often have extensive programming skills.
+Researchers in language technology often possess extensive programming skills.
+Those who do not can make use of resources provided by, for example, Researchers working in language technology often have extensive programming skills.
 Those who do not have such skills may take advantage of the resources made available through, for example, Nationella språkbanken (the Language Bank of Sweden).

 Concordance table